whikloj/BagItTools/README.md

 You can integrate BagItTools into your own code as a library using the [API](#api), or use the CLI commands for some simple functionality.

-## BagIt Profile Support (v5.0)
-You can now add BagIt Profile(s) to a newly created bag and/or they will be downloaded and parsed when validating an existing bag, assuming the profile is available at the URL specified in the bag-info.txt file.

-Profiles are validated against the [BagIt Profile Specification (v1.4.0)](https://bagit-profiles.github.io/bagit-profiles-specification/) and profile rules are enforced when validating a bag (`$bag->isValid()`) and any errors are displayed in the `$bag->getErrors()` array.

 ### Command line